-Innovation is usually tied to what we deliver (our ideas and products) or how we do it (the process of designing and creating that product).
+Organizational innovation is usually tied to what we deliver (our ideas and products) or how we do it (the process of designing and creating that product).
 Who is innovating tends to get lost in the shuffle as an assumed part of innovation.
 There’s so much focus on idea generation and capture, design thinking methods, and lean startup talk, it’s easy to lose sight that behind EVERY innovation is people!
 It begs the question: What’s the people side of innovation and how do we empower people to innovate?

 Seth Godin captures this by saying, “No organization ever created an innovation.
 People innovate, not companies.”
 I think it’s time for departments and groups within organizations—HR, L&D, and Change Management—to own their role in the innovation system… where people, not products or processes, are the focus.

 Owning the people side of innovation can seem daunting.
 Innovation is change AND learning.
 It requires trust AND momentum.
 Balancing all those demands can be tough.

 So is thinking through big ideas on your own.
 That’s why I reached out to some of TiER1’s brightest to get their perspective on how leaders can foster organizational innovation and growth.
 Warning: Some of their insights may surprise you!

 How should organizations start on the journey toward being innovative?

 Jerry Hamburg: It begins with individuals who look at the world in a way that is improvable and necessary.
 “Am I looking at the world through a frame of possibility?”
 Organizations need a clear view of how they create and capture value: an unfiltered, unvarnished look at what they’re trying to do and who they’re trying to serve.